Skip to main content

 Publish Governed File Events Straight Into Google Pub/Sub

-When a file lands in a folder you're watching, Files.com publishes a tidy message to your Pub/Sub Topic — or one a partner or another team owns — and Pub/Sub sends it to every Cloud Function, Cloud Run service, Dataflow job, and subscriber.
-No function sitting there watching a bucket to build or babysit.
+When a file lands in a folder you're watching, Files.com publishes a tidy message to your Pub/Sub Topic, or one a partner or another team owns.
+Pub/Sub sends it to every Cloud Function, Cloud Run service, Dataflow job, and subscriber.
+So there's no function sitting there watching a bucket to build or babysit.

 Google Pub/SubFiles.com